 - 1. Member's growth rate is > 2 cm/year unless there is a documented clinical reason for lack of efficacy (e.g., on treatment less than 1 year, hypopituitarism) - 2.
-For children over the age of 12 they must meet the following criteria: - a.
-Epiphyses are open (confirmed by X-ray) - b.
-Sexual Maturity Rating (SMR, Tanner Stage) $\leq 3$
+Epiphyses are open (confirmed by X-ray or X-ray is not available)